The Benefits Of Stepping Back And Choosing A Hobby

 2) Hobbies build upon your talents and skills.

-Whether you’re currently happily employed or seeking a position somewhere, we all can use hobbies to make ourselves more marketable to employers.
+Whether you’re happily employed or seeking a position somewhere, you can use hobbies to make yourself more marketable or influential.

 If you have a wide range of skills or talents, you can use them to your advantage in interviews or at your current job.